hss0818/TopicModel_MCEM/README.md

 `example.R` contains an toy example showing how to use the main function to make estimation.

-`run_kos_nips.R` implements the application to the NIPS dataset and the Daily Kos dataset.
+`run_kos_nips.R` implements the application to the Daily Kos dataset and the NIPS dataset.
+With the parameters specified in the code, it takes about 9 minutes to run for the Daily Kos dataset, and 160 minutes for the NIPS dataset on a normal laptop.

 `run_taxi.R` implements the application to the New Yorks City taxi-trip dataset.
+With the parameters specified in the code, it takes about 18 minutes to run.

 Version of software and loaded packages:
 `R 4.0.3`